jargans/creditcardanalysis/README.md

 # creditcardanalysis
-In this we have analyzed Good and Bad customers based on the data provided to us. click on the link to see the outcome https://github.com/jargans/creditcardanalysis/blob/main/data_berka.ipynb
+In this we have analyzed Good and Bad customers based on the data provided to us.
+Click on the link to see the outcome https://github.com/jargans/creditcardanalysis/blob/main/data_berka.ipynb Please click on this link to see the result https://creditcardanalysis.herokuapp.com/